riverrun/genxword/README.rst

 Authors
 =======

-This program was originally written by Bryan Helmig and has since been developed by David Whitlock.
+This program has been developed by David Whitlock, and it is based on a program originally written by Bryan Helmig.

 Note about svg files
 ====================